◊◊◊◊

 In bowl, combine vinegar & soy sauce with sugar and ginger; whisk in oil.
 Serve over salad.

-Dannon’s Greek Salad (a “no-lettuce” salad)
+Dannon’s Greek Salad

 Makes four servings.
 A tangy Greek salad with cucumbers, olives, and tomatoes.
 Use a hot or mild pepperoncini, depending on your preference.